-Regular Exercise: The most powerful impact you can have on glycation is diet but studies have shown that exercise will boost the effectiveness of a low-AGE diet.
+Regular Exercise: The most powerful impact you can have on glycation is diet, but studies have shown that exercise will boost the effectiveness of a low-AGE diet.

 Meet Our Expert

 Natalie McGrath is a qualified naturopath with nearly 20 years of clinical experience specializing in skin and women’s health.
 She is the founder of the leading women’s optimal health brand GLOWSO.
-Today’s modern woman values true radiance and beauty that comes when they are full of vitality & wellness.
+Today’s modern woman values true radiance and beauty when they are full of vitality & wellness.
 They understand the importance of beauty that radiates from within.